Ninjaclasher/abeluna/README.md

 $ abeluna
 ```

-### Arch Linux AUR
+### AUR
-There are plans to add Abeluna to the Arch Linux AUR, but it has not been added yet.
+There are plans to add Abeluna to the AUR, but it has not been added yet.

 ## Usage
 ```sh